 Who are we?

 Honey is the oldest sweetener known to man.
 From the bear squeeze jar on your breakfast table to the carboy of mead under the staircase honey surpasses the billions of gallons of high fructose corn sweetener plaguing everything you eat as a healthy alternative.
 Honeybees are becoming an endangered species as far as bugs go these days.
-Varroa mites, wax moths, Colony Collapse Disorder (CCD), Africanized invaders, insect resistant genetically modified foods (GMO), aerial spraying in farm fields, droughts and the number of dangers increases annually while bees continue to decline quickly.
+Varroa mites, small hive beetles, wax moths, Colony Collapse Disorder (CCD), Africanized invaders, insect resistant genetically modified foods (GMO), aerial spraying in farm fields, droughts and the number of dangers increases annually while bees continue to decline quickly.
 Here at Beeutiful Bees we try to manage bees in our care with a natural kindness like you might with your cat or dog.

 Mark & Ruth Mettler are delighted to share with you the life of a beekeeper.
 The grumpy old bear and his honey can give you an international view of beekeepers.
 Ruth is from the UK and most Southerner's love to hear her speak.
 This also allows you to see that beekeeping is not only one of the oldest vocations, it is standardized throughout the world.
 We delight in sharing with you something that may be with you for the rest of your life.